matthewolckers/my_website/_pages/research.md

   - Over sixty percent of employees at a large South African company contribute only the minimum rate of 7.5 percent of their salary to a retirement fund---far below the rate of 15 percent recommended by financial advisers.
 I use a field experiment to investigate whether providing employees with a retirement calculator, which shows projections of retirement income, leads to increases in contributions.
 The impact is negligible.
 The lack of response to the calculator suggests many employees may wish to save less than the 7.5 percent minimum.
 I provide a model of asymmetric information to explain the current equilibrium.

   - <i class="far fa-file-pdf"></i> [arXiv:2005.01692](https://arxiv.org/pdf/2005.01692.pdf)
+  - Revision requested at the *Journal of Economic Behavior & Organisation*

 <br>